liuyehcf/BlogSource/_posts/Java-类加载原理.md

 jclass find_class_from_class_loader(JNIEnv* env, Symbol* name, jboolean init,
                                     Handle loader, Handle protection_domain,
                                     jboolean throwError, TRAPS) {
-  // Security Note:
+  //Security Note:
-  // The Java level wrapper will perform the necessary security check allowing
+  //The Java level wrapper will perform the necessary security check allowing
-  // us to pass the NULL as the initiating class loader.
+  //us to pass the NULL as the initiating class loader.
 The VM is responsible for
-  // the checkPackageAccess relative to the initiating class loader via the
+  //the checkPackageAccess relative to the initiating class loader via the
-  // protection_domain.
+  //protection_domain.
 The protection_domain is passed as NULL by the java code
-  // if there is no security manager in 3-arg Class.forName().
+  //if there is no security manager in 3-arg Class.forName().
   Klass* klass = SystemDictionary::resolve_or_fail(name, loader, protection_domain, throwError != 0, CHECK_NULL);

   KlassHandle klass_handle(THREAD, klass);
-  // Check if we should initialize the class if (init && klass_handle->oop_is_instance()) {
+  //Check if we should initialize the class if (init && klass_handle->oop_is_instance()) {
     klass_handle->initialize(CHECK_NULL);
   }